 Despite my efforts and the efforts of many others to explain this rule to employers, the HIPAA Privacy Rule simply is not a good fit for how health care benefits are provided by employers to their employees.
 Whether through a focus on other issues or a lack of understanding on how the private insurance markets operate, HHS has provided virtually no assistance to help employers, their health plans, and their business associates deal with these complexities.
-It is clear that many group health plans will not be in compliance with these rules at the appropriate time, both because they may not know about the rules and because of the difficulty of figuring out what to do.
-And these difficulties are coming at a time where the health care system is under increasing challenge, though raising costs and other challenges, and the focus on privacy rights across the country has made the risks of misuse of employee health information even higher.
+It is clear that many group health plans are not currently in compliance (for those "large" health plans that had an April 14, 2003 compliance date), and that many "small" health plans will not meet an April 14, 2004 compliance date, both because they may not know about the rules and because of the difficulty of figuring out what to do.
+And these difficulties are coming at a time where the health care system is under increasing challenge, though rising costs and other challenges, and the focus on privacy rights across the country has made the risks of misuse of employee health information even higher.